kaidez/kaidez.com/_drafts/remove-files-from-github.md

 title: 'TUTORIAL: Remove Files From GitHub'
 comments: true
 author: Kai Gittens
-meta-excerpt: Get a quick answer first, then learn about how Git works with GitHub, then review the excellent list of learning links at the end.
+meta-excerpt: Get quick answers first, then learn how Git works with GitHub.
+This post also has an excellent list of Git/GitHub learning links at the end.
 layout: post
 permalink: /remove-files-from-github/
 category: tutorials